cinemascience/cinema_debye_scherrer/README.md

 To change which columns are displayed or change a column to a logarithmic scale at the top of the viewer select the "Axis Panel" option from the "Select Panel" drop-down menu.
 On the left-hand side of the parallel coordinates plot, all the columns in the file should be displayed with checkboxes to hide or convert the axes to a logarithmic scale.
 Select which columns to modify, then click the button labeled "Modify Columns" to see the changes.

+You can click the "<" arrow between the options and parallel coordinates plots to collapse this panel.

 ## Change opacity and smooth lines in web browser